Michael Wernick

 Michael Wernick (born September 1957) is a Canadian retired public servant who served as the 23rd clerk of the Privy Council for Canada from 2016 to 2019.
 Following his tenure as clerk, Wernick joined the University of Ottawa, where he was named Jarislowsky chair of public sector management.

 Wernick joined the public service in 1981.
 Before becoming clerk, Wernick was the deputy clerk under Janice Charette.
 He was previously the deputy minister for the Department of Indian Affairs and Northern Development from May 2006 to July 11, 2014.
 He has held several other positions in the Privy Council Office and as associate deputy minister for the Department of Canadian Heritage.

-Personal life

-Born in Montreal, Quebec, Wernick attended Nelson High School in Burlington, Ontario, graduating in 1975.
-Wernick graduated with a Bachelor of Arts in 1979 and a Master of Arts in economics in 1980 from the University of Toronto.
-He has been a member of the board of governors for Carleton University in Ottawa.
-He is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

-He and his wife adopted both of their two children, and wrote about meeting his son's biological mother in 2011.

-His sister is Rachel Wernick, now retired, who was a senior official at Employment and Social Development Canada responsible for skills training and youth programs underlying the WE charity controversy that unfolded in 2020.